Scotoplanes: Locomotion

-Members of the Elpidiidae have particularly enlarged cylinder "feet" that have taken on a leg-like appearance, using water cavities within the skin to inflate and deflate thereby causing the appendages to move.
-These appendages are different from the normal tube feet of the broader order of Elasipodida due the replacement of ampullae with dermal cavities to account for the larger size of the Elpidiidae tube feet.
+Members of the Elpidiidae have particularly enlarged, leg-like "feet" that use water cavities within the skin to inflate and deflate, thereby causing the appendages to move.
+These appendages differ from the standard tube feet of the order Elasipodida, as ampullae are replaced by dermal cavities to accommodate the larger size of the Elpidiidae tube feet.
 Scotoplanes move through the top layer of seafloor sediment and disrupt both the surface and the resident infauna as they feed.
 This type of movement is thought to be an adaptation to life on the soft floor of the deep sea.
 These creatures, however, can swim when disturbed.
-Some species of Scotoplanes are benthopelagic and spend plenty of time in the water column.
-A frontal lobe as well as two anal lobes propel the sea pig through the water.
+Some species of Scotoplanes are benthopelagic and spend considerable time in the water column.
+The frontal lobe and the two anal lobes propel the sea pig through the water.
 Their tentacles help detect their surroundings while moving.